 1991-1993 Vanier College, Diploma in Social Sciences

-A doctoral candidate at the Faculty of Information at the University of Toronto, I research usable security, a branch of human-computer interaction.
+Although I've been calling myself Toon Doctor since 2000, I only gained an actual PhD in December 2017, after successfully defending my dissertation at the Faculty of Information at the University of Toronto, I research usable security, a branch of human-computer interaction.
 Usable security is about making the devices and apps that you use convenient, responsive, and safe.

 I obtained my master's thesis from the Centre for Strategic and Military Studies at the University of Calgary.
 My thesis was about Twitter and the 2009 Green Revolution in Iran.